adalton/apue3/Chapter15/Readme.md

 8. What happens if the _cmdstring_ executed by `popen` with a _type_ of `"r"` writes to its standard error?

+   See `exercise_8.c`.
+The `popen` function sets up a pipe and forks to run the given command.
+With the `"r"` type, it set the pipe up to redirect the standard output of the given command to the pipe -- it does not modify standard error.
+Therefore, the child inherits the standard error file descriptor from the calling process.

 9. Since `popen` invokes a shell to execute its _cmdstring_ argument, what happens when `cmdstring` terminates?
 (Hint: Draw all the processes involved.)